Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/getting-started/usage.md

 - `LYNC HELP` - Displays the list of available arguments.
 - `LYNC CONFIG` - Opens the config file.
 - `LYNC SERVE project.json?
 REMOTE?` - Syncs the project.
 - `LYNC OPEN project.json?
-REMOTE?` - Syncs the project and opens it in Roblox Studio.
+REMOTE?` - Build, syncs, and opens the project in Roblox Studio.
 - `LYNC BUILD project.json?` - Builds the project to file.
 - `LYNC FETCH project.json?` - Downloads the list of sources in the project file.